JornyWan/jornywan.github.io/_pages/about.md

 Hi there!
 I'm a 1st year ECE Ph.D.
 Student at [Cornell University](https://www.cornell.edu/) in Fall 2024, previously working in Computer Vision at [CMU CS](), also in AI for Healthcare at [Georgia Tech](), [Emory](), and [SIAT CAS]().

-I am now interested in AI for Medicine, Genarative AI, and Multimodal Learning.
+I am currently working on AI for Medicine, Generative Model, and Multimodal Learning.

 If you're interested at anything, please feel free to contact me at: jouiney666 at gmail dot com.